All Episodes

 And so I did interrupt with my perspective and my defense of the president.

-And if they continue to try to railroad the American voter, I think that the country can count on the group of us that be out there fighting, like Jim Jordan and John Radcliffe and Debbie Lesco and Andy Biggs, uh, we're going to be making our case forcefully.
+And if they continue to try to railroad the American voter, I think that the country can count on the group of us that be out there fighting like Jim Jordan and John Radcliffe and Debbie Lesco and Andy Diggs.

-Well, there certainly has been a moment for you, I think a breakout moment in terms of your leadership within the caucus.
+Well, there certainly has been a moment for you, I think, a breakout moment in terms of your leadership within the caucus.

 Stay right there.

-Matt Gates, Congressman, Florida.
+Matt Gates, Congressman Florida.

 All right, so walk us through a timeline here.

-Um I guess Congress is in session supposedly every day next week.
+Because I guess Congress is in session supposedly every day next week.

 It will take the rest of the week to get it out of committee.

-I expect that they'll come back after the holiday break, and uh, you know, then we it remains to be seen how Mitch McConnell will treat this.
+And, you know, then it remains to be seen how Mitch McConnell will treat this.

-Frankly, I'm of the view that it's so ridiculous and baseless that it could probably be dealt with on a motion for summary judgment.
+Critically, I'm of the view that it's so ridiculous and baseless that it could probably be dealt with on a motion for summary judgment.

 I don't think they should do that.